 You can also see the full breakdown of the ETFs at each allocation, or if you already have an account, you can log in and view your portfolio breakdown.

 How and when is my portfolio rebalanced?

-Why Rebalancing is Necessary
+Why Rebalancing Is Necessary

-Over time, the value of individual ETFs in a diversified portfolio move up and down, drifting away from their target weights.
-For example, over the long term, stocks generally rise faster than bonds, so the stock portion of your portfolio will go up relative to the bond portion–if you don’t rebalance.
+Over time, the value of individual ETFs in a diversified portfolio moves up and down, drifting away from their target weights.
+For example, over the long term, stocks generally rise faster than bonds.
+The stock portion of your portfolio may go up in value faster relative to the bond portion–if you don’t rebalance.

 Measuring Portfolio Drift

 We define portfolio drift as the total absolute deviation of each asset class from its target, divided by two.
 Here’s a simplified example, with only four assets:

 A high drift reduces the efficiency of your portfolio and may expose you to more (or less) risk than you intended when you set the target allocation.